State Sen. Mike Groene resigns, denies allegations that he shared inappropriate photos of aide

 Two of his bills won unanimous 49-0 final approval in his final two full sessions.

 “MicroTIF,” passed in 2020, enabled property tax refunds for fixing up older buildings.
-Groene’s 2021 Nebraska Rail Projects Act authorized state matching funds for building industrial “rail parks” like one planned outside Hershey.
+Groene’s 2021 Nebraska Rural Projects Act authorized state matching funds for building industrial “rail parks” like one planned outside Hershey.

 Bills to refine both programs (LBs 1065 and 788 respectively) were pending in committees at the time of Groene’s resignation.